AimBrain/AimBrain-iOS-SDK/README.md

 #AimBrain SDK integration

-For full documentation and references please see: [https://docs.aimbrain.com](https://docs.aimbrain.com)

 ## Application class
 In order to integrate the AimBrain iOS SDK it is necessary to set up `AMBNCapturingApplication` (subclass of `UIApplication`) as main application. `main.m` file after modification should look like this: